ronanprendiville/smfquant/README.md

 ## Setup

+To have access to edit the project, set up a github account and send me your username.
+I will then add you as a contributor.

 ### IntelliJ

 This will be your IDE (Integrated Development Environment) where the coding will happen.
 Download IntelliJ Ultimate edition from https://www.jetbrains.com/idea/download/#section=windows.